 Investing in comprehensive marketing strategies will help you reach more of the right customers and increase your sales.
 Investing well in outreach strategies will pay off, but factor in the cost of digital marketing, SEO, and PPC.

 A marketing agency is a worthy investment for early-stage companies.
 While you’re building your business and finding your footing in the market, marketing efforts are crucial.
 Staffing an in-house marketing team is a significant investment and one you don’t necessarily have to jump into right away.

 Consider hiring a marketing agency until you know your business is moving in the right direction and you can afford to hire the right marketing team.
 Hiring a marketing agency means you have professional support in navigating SEO and outreach strategies and executing the work for you until you have your team.
 They’ll help you build out a long-term plan to be sure you’re investing in the right marketing avenues for your business.

 The Importance of Being Understood

 As an eCommerce business owner, you have unique needs that set you apart from more traditional paths.
-Particularly when you’re starting out, you’ll likely find yourself experimenting with inventory levels and products themselves until you find your niche.
-And because you don’t have a brick-and-mortar shop to be met with neighborhood fanfare, the process to ramp up with digital marketing and capture the attention of the market can take a bit of time.
+You’ll likely find yourself experimenting with inventory levels and products themselves when you’re starting until you find your niche.
+And because you don’t have a brick-and-mortar shop to be met with neighborhood fanfare, the process to ramp up with digital marketing and capture the market’s attention can take a bit of time.

-In order to thrive and be able to invest in your business without over-committing yourself, you’ll want a financing partner who can help you with a bit of extra cash without the risk of closing your business before you have a chance to get started.
-Onramp understands what it means to have an eCommerce business at all stages – from startup to the growth path.
-That helped us to design eCommerce financing options specifically with your needs in mind.
-Get pre-approved in minutes.
+To thrive and invest in your business without over-committing yourself, you’ll want a financing partner who can help you with the working capital you need to fund inventory, marketing efforts, and other shorter-term initiatives.
+There’s a financier that understands what it means to have an eCommerce business at all stages – from startup to the growth path.
+They designed an eCommerce financing option specifically with your needs in mind.
+Learn more and get pre-approved in minutes.